 Harmony, a Unitarian Universalist Community, is a fully recognized welcoming congregation of the Unitarian Universalist Association.
 Our goal is to provide a UU church home for both long-time UUs and those who are new to the religion, who live in the northeast suburbs of Cincinnati and surrounding communities.
 Our members live in Maineville, Mason, Landen, Deerfield Township, West Chester, Lebanon, Monroe, and other nearby areas.

 We are a lay-led congregation, which means our services are performed by members, not a minister.
 Individual members take turns leading both the adult Sunday services and teaching the Religious Exploration classes for children.
 With the exception of a paid babysitter in our nursery, we are entirely volunteer-run and rely solely on the financial support of our congregation.
-More than 100 adults and kids are Harmony members or friends.
 Our members range in age from families with small children to retired and semi-retired.

 Our UU Church Principles

 As Unitarian Universalists, we support the Seven Principles of the Unitarian Universalist Association.
 We believe:

 - In the worth and dignity of every person;

 - That we should treat all people fairly and kindly;